 But don’t just take my word for it.

-Valerie Ing-Miller has been the Northern California Program Coordinator for Jefferson Public Radio in Redding for nine years and can often be found serving as Mistress of Ceremonies at the Cascade Theatre.
+Valerie Ing-Miller has been the Northern California Program Coordinator for Jefferson Public Radio in Redding for 14 years and can often be found serving as Mistress of Ceremonies at the Cascade Theatre.
 For her, ultimate satisfaction comes from a perfect segue.
-She’s the mother of a teenage daughter and a 7-year-old West Highland Terrier, and can’t imagine life without them or music.
-Valerie wakes up with a song in her head, she sings in the shower and at the top of her lungs in the car.
+She and her husband are parents to a couple of college students and a pair of West Highland Terriers, and Valerie can’t imagine life without them or music.
+The Mistress of the Mix wakes up every day with a song in her head, she sings in the shower and at the top of her lungs in the car.